 The children’s pool is a shallow cement pool which includes a magnificent fountain in the centre.
-The pool has been an significant learn to swim centre of the city for decades and is extremely busy on warm days.
+The pool has been a significant learn to swim centre of the city for decades and is extremely busy on warm days.

-Rising to the Eastern Beach road above is one of Geelong’s most striking architectural features, A white Spanish staircase.
+Rising to the Eastern Beach road above the parkland is one of Geelong’s most striking architectural features, a white Spanish staircase.
 The stairs are quite spectacular and offer breathtaking views of the Eastern Beach promenade and Corio Bay.
 At the half way point, there is a large fountain with crane and tortoise statues.
 These are replicas of the originals which now live in the Botanical Gardens for safe keeping.
 The stairs are one of Geelong’s most popular locations for wedding photographs.

 Another must see for visitors to the area is the historic home Corio Villa.
 This home dates back to 1856 and overlooks Eastern Beach on the corner of Fitzroy Street and Eastern Beach Road.
 Recently the property has become luxury accommodation, giving the public the first chance ever to enjoy this incredible home.
 Corio Villa offers one of the city’s most beautiful photo opportunities.
 The adjoining properties along Eastern Beach road are also some of the city’s most expensive and exclusive addresses.